binh-vu/shmr/README.md

                      current partition
 ```

-### Automated partition naming
+### Automatic partition naming

-There are some variables you can be used in naming the output partitions:
+There are some variables you can use in naming the output partitions:

 1. `{stem}`: will be replaced by the stem of the current mapping partition
 2. `{auto}`: an incremental number of the new partition